Jona Weinhofen: Career

 In 2012, Weinhofen had a guest solo spot on Mors Principium Est's album ...And Death Said Live, on the song "What the Future Holds".

 In January 2013, Weinhofen left Bring Me the Horizon for undisclosed reasons, which made way for I Killed the Prom Queen to become a full-time band once again.
-I Killed the Prom Queen released their third studio album Beloved the following year.
-The band is not currently active, and has not played live since 2017.
+His final album with Bring Me the Horizon, Sempiternal, was recorded in 2012, but released in April 2013 after his departure.
+I Killed the Prom Queen released their third studio album Beloved in 2014 and went on a hiatus in 2017.

 In September 2021, Weinhofen joined the band Destroy Rebuild Until God Shows (D.R.U.G.S.).

-Other work

 Weinhofen has worked with Geelong death metal outfit The Red Shore in an advisory and managerial capacity.
 The former lead singer and bassist of The Red Shore, Jamie Hope, has since joined I Killed the Prom Queen.